CaroleFeelGood/ChatGroup/README.md

 ## Description

-A chat group with websocket
+An app for chat group with Websocket

+Semantic UI is use for React style

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).